bauwaerter/BallMazing/README.md

 BallMazing
 ==========

-A game where you control the world and try to navigate a ball through a maze.
+A game made with UE4 where you control a ball and navigate through a maze.